 Once per battle they can reroll hits, wounds and save rolls of 1 as long as at least 1 Ogor from your army has fled at some point during the battle.

 Leadbelchers (with Gutbusters General and 4 or more models in the unit)

 4 wounds a piece with almost the same number of attacks in melee as Gluttons.
 However, you bring these lads for their rather cool guns which only have a range of 12″ but each get D3 shots (or D6 if they didn’t move) hitting on 4’s and wounding on 3’s with 1 rend.
 On average a unit of 4 which doesn’t move will get 14 shots so you can really start to pile on the volume of rending shots with them.

 An Ogor riding a Rhino with a cannon.
 As you do.
 This has a hefty 9 wounds and a decent 7″ move.
 You can choose to fire the cannon as a cannon ball (only 1 shot but doing D6 damage and wounding on 2+ with -2 rend) or a hail shot (6 attacks but only doing 1 damage, wounding on 3+ and -1 rend).

 Being a model riding a rhino they’re also quite handy in combat with plenty of attacks.

 Like an Ironblaster but rather than an Ogor with a cannon you get Gnoblars with a catapult.
 They fire 3 lumps of scrap which do D3 damage each (going to D6 damage with +1 to hit when attacking units of 10 or more models).
-Probably better off with an Ironblaster if you want Artillery.
+Scraplaunchers are basically the horde killers while the Ironblaster is a single model killer.